Pope Pius XI: Personality

 Pius XI was seen as a blunt-spoken and no-nonsense man, qualities he shared with Pope Pius X. He was passionate about science and was fascinated with the power of radio, which would soon result in the founding and inauguration of Vatican Radio.
 He was intrigued by new forms of technology that he employed during his pontificate.
 He was also known for a rare smile.

 Pius XI was known to have a temper at times and was someone who had a keen sense of knowledge and dignity of the office he held.
-He insisted that he eat alone with no one around him and would not allow his assistants or any other priests or clergy to dine with him.
+In keeping with a papal tradition discarded by his immediate predecessors he insisted that he eat alone with no one around him and would not allow his assistants or any other priests or clergy to dine with him.
 He would frequently meet with political figures but would always greet them seated.
 He insisted that when his brother and sister wanted to see him, they had to refer to him as "Your Holiness" and book an appointment.

 Pius XI was also a very demanding individual, certainly one of the stricter pontiffs at that time.
 He held very high standards and did not tolerate any sort of behaviour that was not up to that standard.
 In regard to Angelo Roncalli, the future Pope John XXIII, a diplomatic blunder in Bulgaria, where Roncalli was stationed, led Pius XI to make Roncalli kneel for 45 minutes as a punishment.
-However when in due course Pius learned that Roncalli had made the error in circumstances for which he could not fairly be considered culpable, he apologized to him.
+However, when in due course Pius learned that Roncalli had made the error in circumstances for which he could not fairly be considered culpable, he apologized to him.
 Aware of the implied impropriety of a Supreme Pontiff's going back on a reprimand in a matter concerning Catholic faith and morals, but also deeply conscious that on a human level he had failed to keep his temper in check, he made his apology "as Achille Ratti" and in doing so stretched out his hand in friendship to Monsignor Roncalli.